‘Life-threatening’ blizzard will slam Iowa as record-low temps or tornado-spawning storms could hit the South and East Coast - KESQ

 Over the next week, more than 55 million people will endure temperatures below zero.

-The East Coast could get deluged: At least 35 million people from North Carolina all the way up to Massachusetts are under flood watches Friday as more rain is expected to pound the East Coast – including some areas still trying to recover from the torrential downpours and storms that thrashed the region earlier this week.
+The East Coast could get deluged: At least 35 million people from North Carolina to Massachusetts are under flood watches Friday as more rain is expected to pound the East Coast – including some areas still trying to recover from the torrential downpours and storms that thrashed the region earlier this week.

-Philadelphia is under a coastal flood warning for much of Saturday, and Boston is under a coastal flood watch Saturday morning and afternoon.
+Philadelphia is under a coastal flood warning for much of Saturday, and Boston will be under a coastal flood watch Saturday morning and afternoon.

 Fierce winds and tornadoes could strike the South: More than 50 million people in the South are under a severe storm threat Friday.
 Parts of northern Alabama and Mississippi face the greatest risk for strong gusts, which could be accompanied by tornadoes or large hail.